 - Social insurance number (SIN): You must provide your social insurance number and the social insurance number of your spouse if you are applying for optional life insurance.

-- Personal health number found on your BC Services Card: The personal health number is proof of your BC Medical Services Plan (MSP) enrolment and is required if you are planning to enrol in the Extended Health plan through UBC.
+- Personal health number (PHN) found on your BC Services Card: The personal health number is proof of your BC Medical Services Plan (MSP) enrolment and is required if you are planning to enrol in the Extended Health plan through UBC.
 You must provide your own personal health number, as well as the numbers of your dependents (spouse and/or children).
-If you are new to BC, this information is not required at the time of enrolment.
+If you are new to BC but have coverage under another Canadian provincial health plan, please provide your provincial health number.
+If you do not have a valid provincial health number (for example, you are new to Canada) click on Submit to skip this step.
+Once you receive your number from the government, be sure to update it in Workday.
 Learn more about enrolling in the MSP.